Johannesproximo/Remote-Desktop-too-Raspberry-Pi/README.md

+### Remote pi control

-###This Tutorial disciples how to connect your raspberry pi with your PC.
+This Tutorial disciples how to connect your raspberry pi with your PC.

 #####Remote GUI connection